 - Weak for: Jupiter and Sun

-The meaning of “Yuvati” in astrology is “lady”, hence it’s the house of your spouse/partner.
-It is also the house of all kinds of partnerships including business partnerships and it also deals with the darker side of our relationships or the partnerships we form.
+The meaning of “Yuvati” in astrology is “lady.”
+Hence the seventh house is the house of your spouse/partner.
+It is also the house of all kinds of partnerships, including business partnerships, and it also deals with the darker side of our relationships or the partnerships we form.